61 Wet Bar Ideas

 While the goal of these wet bar ideas is to take up as little usable space as possible, you always have the option to add on with a kitchen island or wall-mounted counter.
 This is a great way to convert a basement wet bar into a full-blown lounge area.

 Home bars aren’t just for mixed drinks.
-If you consider yourself a wine aficionado, a full-scale wet bar is the perfect upgrade to a regular wine cellar.
+If you consider yourself a wine aficionado, a full-scale wet bar is the perfect upgrade from a regular wine cellar.

 Since you don’t need mixology tools to enjoy a glass of wine, it’s easy to streamline your bar’s storage solutions.
 Devote most of your cabinet space to storing wine bottles – consider investing in an extra-large wine fridge.